smid5/LLM_watermarking/README.md

 - Ensure that the pretrained model (`facebook/opt-1.3b`) is downloaded correctly.
 Change the model name in the scripts if a different model is needed.
 - The minimum cost values (`min_cost`) are used as a key metric to evaluate the effectiveness of the watermarking scheme.

-## Future Improvements

-- Incorporate semantic similarity checks to ensure unrelated text is truly distant from watermarked content.
-- Add more sophisticated paraphrasing techniques to simulate real-world text transformations.
-- Evaluate performance with larger language models and diverse datasets.

-## License

-This project is open-source and can be used for research and educational purposes.